 - Lophophora diffusa var. fricii: Similar to the koehresii variety, only the flowers have a more pronounced and deeper pink hue.

-Cresting is a rare genetic mutation that causes multiple growth points to form.
+- Cristate: Also know as cresting, this is a rare genetic mutation that causes multiple growth points to form on a single head.
 Crested peyote appear flattened and fan-like, resemble coral, making them particularly sought after by collectors.

 Conclusion